Field School 2019

 Graham Sakaki

-"After completing my Forestry diploma, I immediately transferred into third year of the Natural Resource stream in Geography at VIU.
+"After completing my Forestry diploma, I immediately transferred into third year of the Sustainable Resource Management stream in Geography at VIU.
 There is a seamless transition into the Geography program.
 The Geography route was great for me, and I highly recommend the transfer option.

 While completing my BA, I was able to become more involved around Campus through volunteering, work-op and research assistant (RA) positions.
 These experiences enabled me to meet many people on campus and throughout the community which aided me in obtaining my current job." - Graham Sakaki